Sage/streamlinejs/tutorial/tutorial.md

 }
 ```

 The `forEach_` function is streamline's asynchronous variant of the standard EcmaScript 5 `forEach` array function.
 It is needed here because the body of the loop contains asynchronous calls.
-And steamline will give you an error if you use the synchronous `forEach` with an asynchronous loop body.
-You will also find asynchronous variants of the other standard ES5 array functions: `map`, `some`, `every`, `filter`, `reduce` and `reduceRight`.
+And steamline would give us an error if we were to use the synchronous `forEach` with an asynchronous loop body.
+Note that streamline also provides asynchronous variants for the other ES5 array functions: `map`, `some`, `every`, `filter`, `reduce` and `reduceRight`.

 Otherwise, there is not much to say about `fileSearch`.
 It uses a simple recursive directory traversal logic.

 ## [Searching in MongoDB](tuto6._js)

-Now, we are going to extend our search to a mongodb database.
+Now, we are going to extend our search to a MongoDB database.

 To run this you need to install MongoDB and start the mongod daemon.
-You also need to install the node MongoDB driver:
+You also have to install the node MongoDB driver:

 ```sh
 npm install mongodb
 ```

-We have to modify our `search` function:
+We have to modify our `search` function again:

 ```javascript
 function search(_, q) {